cockroachdb/docs/v22.1/manage-certs-vault.md

 In Vault, a PKI role is a template for a certificate.

 1. Create a node role.
-The role will be used to generate certifates for the all cluster nodes.
+The role will be used to generate certificates for the all cluster nodes.

     {{site.data.alerts.callout_info}}
     Note that certificate attributes must be provided with Vault's specific parameter syntax, which is documented here: